bryansmullen/fidil/readme.md

 - Blend modes do not function on Edge 18 and earlier.
 - The website is incompatible with Internet Explorer version 11 and earlier.
 - The Fidil logo becomes unusually large on iPhone Safari in landscape orientation.
-- On screen sizes between Pixel 2 and iPhone X The history page modals create a collision between the longer title and the modal close button.
+- On-screen sizes between Pixel 2 and iPhone X The history page modals create a collision between the longer title and the modal close button.
 - Bootstrap can potentially be removed from this project and the navbar, modals, and custom breakpoints may be delivered using CSS or possible JS.
-Consider for next update of site.
+Consider for the next update of the site.

 [BACK TO CONTENTS](#Contents)